-Just six years ago there were only 2,500 electric vehicles in the UK - now there are over 160,000, and that number is predicted to rise substantially as we move towards the 2040 deadline for zero emission vehicles.
+There are now over 193,000 electric vehicles in the UK with 60,000 registered in 2018.
+That number is predicted to rise substantially as we move towards the 2040 deadline for zero emission vehicles.

-The demand for domestic and on-street charge points is likely to rise, and WPD is pro-actively making its network electric vehicle ready:
+The demand for domestic and on-street charge points is likely to rise, and WPD is pro-actively making its network electric vehicle ready.